uctb/UCTB/docs/sphinx/md_file/tutorial.md

     (745,)

-Build the model.
+Build the HMM model.

 ```python
 model = HMM(num_components=8, n_iter=50)
 ```

-Now, we can fit the model to the train dataset.
+Now, we can fit the model with the train dataset.

 ```python